How to House Train a Puppy

 First, the yard is a lot further away from where your puppy is playing in the living room.
 It's out of sight and out of mind.
 So it's a leap in cognition to consider going outside the house to pee.
 Second, unless you have a dog door installed, or your doors are open all year-round, there's now a new barrier.
 Your puppy needs to communicate that he needs you to open the door.

 So the next stage teaches your pup to overcome these obstacles.
 Start by conditioning him to associate peeing and pooping with the yard.
 At regular intervals throughout the day, take your puppy outside and wait with him to do his thing.
-For example: as soon as you wake up, after he eats (when his full stomach presses on his bladder) and after exciting play times.
+Do it as soon as you wake up, after he eats (his full stomach presses on his bladder) and after playtimes.

 Again, you have to be consistent and take control of his learning.
 Don't skip toilet times and don't allow him to go more than 8 hours overnight without a chance to pee outdoors.
-When he successfully does his business on the grass, give lots of enthusiastic praise and a treat or two.
+When, eventually, he successfully does his business on the grass - and he will - give lots of enthusiastic praise and a treat or two.

 Here's Howard as puppy, learning to pee outside with his friend Jock the Jack Russell.
 Males like to mark their territory so peeing outside tends to come first.
 Pooping took a little longer.